 - Don't try brining a Kosher turkey.
 It already has higher salt content than normal.

 - Be sure to completely cover the turkey with the brine solution.
-If it wants to float up to the top of your brining bucket, you can weigh it down with a bag of ice or a heavy plate with some cans set on top.
+If it wants to float up to the top of your brining bucket, weigh it down with a bag of ice or a heavy plate with some cans set on top.
+Some people find it helpful to use a brining bag if their container is large to make sure the turkey stays fully submerged.

 - Remember that there is no need to salt the turkey after brining it.
-It will already have absorbed a significant amount of salt from the brine solution, and any drippings that you use for gravy will already have a good amount of salt to them, so you may not need any additional salt.
+It absorb a significant amount of salt from the brine solution, and any drippings for gravy will already have a good amount of salt to them, so you may not need any additional salt.

 - Be sure to put the turkey into the brine solution with the breast side down for the best penetration.
-If your brine doesn’t quite cover your turkey, you can rotate it partway through brining for even coverage.
+If your turkey brine doesn't quite cover your bird, then rotate it partway through brining for even coverage.

 More Recipes for your Thanksgiving Table